usnistgov/xslt-blender/README.md

 ```
 $ npm install -g http-server
+[... some good stuff ...]
 $ http-server
 ```

 This will start a web server on port 8080.
-From there a link to localhost will load the demonstration site:
+Pointing your browser to localhost will load the demonstration site:

 https://localhost:8080